 Innovative biotech products may be used as the reference product for the approval of non-innovative products.
-The Health Law calls these products 'biocomparables', since they must be comparable to reference products regarding to safety, quality and efficacy.
-The Health Law Regulations provide that a biocomparable may be a reference product for another one, where an innovative product has not been approved in Mexico yet.
+The General Health Law calls these products 'biosimilars', since they must be comparable to reference products regarding safety, quality and efficacy.
+The Health Law Regulations stipulate that a biosimilar may be a reference product for another one, where an innovative product has not been approved in Mexico yet.

-Applicants must submit clinical tests and, when appropriate, in-vitro tests, to prove safety, efficacy and quality of this product comparable (similar) to those of the reference biologic.
+Applicants must submit clinical tests and, when appropriate, in-vitro tests, to prove that the safety, efficacy and quality of the product is comparable (similar) to that of the reference biologic.

-The pre-clinical and clinical test used by an applicant for a biocomparable must use the corresponding reference biologic to perform comparative and physic-chemical studies.
-For this, the applicant must have to submit essentially:

-• In vitro studies
+The pre-clinical and clinical test used by an applicant for a biosimilar must use the corresponding reference biologic to perform comparative and physic-chemical studies.
+For this, the applicant essentially has to submit: • In vitro studies